Suika/foolstack-docker/README.md

 5. Run "Trigger search indexing" (see bellow).
 You will get ERRORS, just run it again till none are displayed.
 6. Restart the `foolstack-sphinx` container

-Trigger search indexing: `docker container run -ti --rm --volumes-from foolstack-sphinx --net=container:foolstack-sphinx --name foolstack-sphinx-index suika/foolstack:manticore indexer --rotate --all`
+Trigger search indexing: `docker exec -it foolstack-sphinx indexer --rotate --all`

-Trigger background search indexing: `docker container run -t -d --rm --volumes-from foolstack-sphinx --net=container:foolstack-sphinx --name foolstack-sphinx-index suika/foolstack:manticore indexer --rotate --all`
+Trigger background search indexing: `docker exec -t -d foolstack-sphinx indexer --rotate --all`

-Dunno why `docker exec -it foolstack-sphinx indexer --rotate --all` is killed.
-If you do, drop an issue.

 ### Permission
 If you are binding directories: